microsoft/pxt-adafruit/docs/reference/led/point.md

 # Point

-Get the on/off state of a LED on the [LED screen](/device/screen).
-Specify the LED using x, y coordinates.
+Find whether the LED you say on the
+[LED screen](/device/screen) is on or off.

 ```sig
 led.point(0,0);